-- Symptomatic patients with moderate-to-severe respiratory distress as evidenced by at least two (2) of the following:

-- o Rales (crackles)

-- o Dyspnea with hypoxia (SpO2 < 90% despite O2)

-- Dyspnea with verbal impairment i.e. cannot speak in full sentences

-- o Accessory muscle use

-- o Respiratory rate > 24/minute despite O2

-- Diminished tidal volume
+- Symptomatic patients with moderate-to-severe respiratory distress as evidenced by at least two (2) of the following: - o Rales (crackles) - Dyspnea with hypoxia (SpO2 less than 90% despite O2) - Dyspnea with verbal impairment i.e. cannot speak in full sentences - o Accessory muscle use - Respiratory rate greater than 24/minute despite O2 - Diminished tidal volume

-- · Respiratory or cardiac arrest
+- Respiratory or cardiac arrest

-- Systolic BP < 90mmHg
+- Systolic BP less than 90mmHg

 - Lack of airway protective reflexes

 - Significant altered level of consciousness such that unable to follow verbal instructions or signal distress

 - Vomiting or active upper GI bleed

 - Suspected pneumothorax

 - Trauma

 - Patient size or anatomy prevents adequate mask seal

 - 1. Place patient in a seated position and explain the procedure to him or her - 2.
 Assess vital signs (BP, HR, RR, SpO2, and ETCO2) - 3.
 Apply the CPAP mask and secure with provided straps, progressively tightening as tolerated to minimize air leak - 4.
-Operate CPAP device according to manufacturer specifications - 5.
-For oxygen flow driven devices such as Boussignac device: - a.
-Adjust oxygen flow to 15 Lpm initially.
-Monitor patient continuously, recording vital signs every 5 minutes - b.
-Start with the lowest continuous pressure that appears to be effective.
+Operate CPAP device according to manufacturer specifications - Start with the lowest continuous pressure that appears to be effective.
 Adjust pressure following manufacturer instructions to achieve the most stable respiratory status utilizing the signs described below as a guide - 6.
+Monitor patient continuously, record vital signs every 5 minutes. - 7.
 Assess patient for improvement as evidenced by the following: - a.
 Reduced dyspnea - b.
 Reduced verbal impairment, respiratory rate and heart rate - c.
 Increased SpO2 - d.
 Stabilized blood pressure - e.
 Appropriate ETCO2 values and waveforms - f.
-Increased tidal volume - 7.
+Increased tidal volume - 8.
 Observe for signs of deterioration or failure of response to CPAP: - a.
 Decrease in level of consciousness - b.
-Sustained or increased heart rate, respiratory rate, or decreased blood pressure - c.
+Sustained or increased heart rate, respiratory rate or decreased blood pressure - c.
 Sustained low or decreasing SpO2 readings - d.
 Rising ETCO2 levels or other ETCO2 evidence of ventilatory failure - e.
 Diminished or no improvement in tidal volume

-- Should patient deteriorate on CPAP: - o Troubleshoot equipment - Consider endotracheal intubation - Assess need for possible chest decompression due to pneumothorax - Assess for possibility of hypotension due to significantly reduced preload from positive pressure ventilation - In-line nebulized medications may be given during CPAP as indicated and in accordance with manufacturer guidelines
+- Should patient deteriorate on CPAP: - o Troubleshoot equipment - o Consider endotracheal intubation - Assess need for possible chest decompression due to pneumothorax - Assess for possibility of hypotension due to significantly reduced preload from positive pressure ventilation - In-line nebulized medications may be given during CPAP as indicated and in accordance with manufacturer guidelines - Some fixed pressure CPAP devices do not have FiO2 adjustment and will only administer up to 30% oxygen.
+If no improvement in oxygenation with a fixed pressure CPAP device consider adding supplemental oxygen.